-Marin and Sonoma Pumpkin Patches 2023
+Marin and Sonoma Pumpkin Patches 2024

-Fall is almost here, and for those seeking that true Halloween pumpkin patch experience, here's our annual guide to pumpkin patches in Marin and Sonoma counties.
+Fall is here, and for those seeking that true Halloween pumpkin patch experience, here's our annual guide to pumpkin patches in Marin and Sonoma counties.

 Some favorite pumpkin patches, like the Tolay Fall Festival, have been canceled again this year.
 (We've listed the canceled pumpkin patches at the end of the article.)
 We'll keep this page updated with any news or changes.